Fujifilm X10 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X10 does not provide wifi capability.

-Both the X10 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the X10 and PEN-F can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X10 better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.